A LOUISIANA LOCAL FAVORITE

 With the new ownership, John Georges assumed the role of CEO and Publisher of The Advocate, beginning a new chapter in the paper’s history.
 John looks forward to continuing the tradition of leadership and appreciation for the people of Louisiana that his predecessors, the Manship family, helped to establish.
 The Georges family plans to continue to provide daily news via print and digital to readers in Baton Rouge, Lafayette, New Orleans, and surrounding areas.

-Click here to check out our FAQs for more information about The Advocate 5K as well as our other races, The Expo, the Finish Festival and spectator activities.
+Click here to check out our FAQs for more information about The Louisiana 5K presented by The Advocate as well as our other races, The Expo, the Finish Festival and spectator activities.

 To request additional information or connect with a representative from the race, email email@example.com.